 A Burberry top is 20x the price of a Forever21 top.
 It will also last 20x as long.
 If you are a healthy shopper and don’t have a legitimate addiction, shopping isn’t the enemy.
 Fast fashion is.

-Now, instead of using my shopping energy to consume, consume, consume because it feels good, I apply that energy into getting the lowest price possible on the exact item I want and it's something I know is going to last.
+Now, instead of using my shopping energy to consume, consume, consume because it feels good, I apply that energy into getting the lowest price possible on the exact item I want and scouring for items I know will last.

 First, a few disclosures about the guide:

 This is primarily about putting together a wardrobe full of basics.
 These items are meant to function both for work and casual outings.

-I think one of the hardest parts about navigating the post-college transition is figuring out what to wear to work.
 Since up until recently, I was in (and then out) and then in (and now out…again…) of the workforce, over the last few years I shopped with work in mind.
-I wanted to invest in clothes that I could wear to work year after year.
+Which is another reason why this post looks like it does.

 Shopping for clothes on a budget, Tip #1 – DO NOT buy all these items of clothing in one swoop.
 (I didn’t.)